vigneshv92/TensorFlow-Specialization/Sequences, Time Series and Prediction/README.md

 * LSTM notebook [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/TensorFlow%20In%20Practice/Course%204%20-%20S%2BP/S%2BP%20Week%203%20Lesson%204%20-%20LSTM.ipynb)

 > Now that you've built on your DNNs with RNNs and LSTMs, it's time to put it all together using CNNs and some real world data.
 Next week you'll do that, exploring prediction of sunspot data from a couple of hundred years worth of measurements!

+* Exercise 3 - Mean Absolute Error
+In class you learned about RNNs and LSTMs for prediction, as well as a simple methodology to pick a decent learning rate for the stochastic gradient descent optimizer.
+In this exercise you’ll take a synthetic data set and write the code to pick the learning rate and then train on it to get an MAE of < 3